inngest/inngest-js/packages/inngest/etc/inngest.api.md

 // src/components/InngestMiddleware.ts:339:5 - (ae-forgotten-export) The symbol "MiddlewareSendEventInput" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:346:5 - (ae-forgotten-export) The symbol "MiddlewareSendEventOutput" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:357:3 - (ae-forgotten-export) The symbol "AnyInngest" needs to be exported by the entry point index.d.ts
-// src/components/InngestMiddleware.ts:363:3 - (ae-forgotten-export) The symbol "AnyInngestFunction" needs to be exported by the entry point index.d.ts
-// src/types.ts:75:5 - (ae-forgotten-export) The symbol "failureEventErrorSchema" needs to be exported by the entry point index.d.ts
+// src/types.ts:80:5 - (ae-forgotten-export) The symbol "failureEventErrorSchema" needs to be exported by the entry point index.d.ts
-// src/types.ts:740:5 - (ae-forgotten-export) The symbol "TimeStrBatch" needs to be exported by the entry point index.d.ts
+// src/types.ts:754:5 - (ae-forgotten-export) The symbol "TimeStrBatch" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)